-- 48.60.
-The first and second requirements of the Safe Harbours under subsections 307D(2)(a) and (b) are that the corporation must take reasonable measures to preserve the confidentiality of the information and that the confidentiality of the information is preserved.
-In this regard, the corporation needs to ensure that knowledge of information is restricted to those who need to have access to it and that recipients of the information are aware that the information is confidential and recognise their resulting obligations to maintain the information confidential.
-If the corporation subsequently becomes aware that Where the information has not been kept confidential or there has been a leak, whether intentionally or inadvertently, any of these conditions will not be fulfilled and any Safe Harbour will no longer apply. - 49.61.
+- 65. The requirements of the Safe Harbour under subsections 307D(2)(a) and (b) are that the corporation must take reasonable measures to preserve the confidentiality of the information and that the confidentiality of the information is preserved.
+In this regard, the corporation needs to ensure that knowledge of information is restricted to those who need to have access to it and that recipients of the information are aware that the information is confidential and recognise their obligations to maintain the information confidential.
+Where the information has not been kept confidential or there has been a leak, whether intentionally or inadvertently, these conditions will not be fulfilled and any Safe Harbour will no longer apply. - 66.
 If there are unexplained changes to the share price of the corporation's securities or if there are comments about the corporation in the media or analysts' reports, this may indicate that confidentiality has been lost.
-It would be more likely to indicate that confidentiality has been lost where comments about the corporation or its proposals or events are significant and credible and the details are reasonably specific or the market moves in a way that appears to be referrable to such comments. - 50.62.
-The requirement to preserve Cconfidentiality under subsection 307D(2)(a) is not regarded to be breached iflest because information is given to another person who needs the information to fulfil the person's duties and functions in relation to the corporation and provided that the person owes the corporation a duty of confidentiality. the corporation's advisers or a person with whom the corporation is negotiating if it is The information should be given on the basis that restricts its use to the stated purpose and the recipient owes the corporation a duty of confidentialityshould recognise its resulting obligations.
-However, any release of the information from any source, however inadvertent, will mean that confidentiality is lost and the Safe Harbour no longer applies.
-The categories of persons who may receive the information include the following - (a) the corporation's advisers and advisers of other persons involved in the matter in question; - (b) persons with whom the corporation is negotiating, or intends to negotiate, any commercial, financial or investment transaction (including prospective underwriters or placees of the securities of the corporation); - (c) the corporation's lenders; - (d) the corporation's major shareholders; and
+It would be more likely to indicate that confidentiality has been lost where comments about the corporation are significant and credible and the details are reasonably specific or the market moves in a way that appears to be referrable to such comments. - 67.
+The requirement to preserve confidentiality under subsection 307D(2)(a) is not breached if information is given to another person who needs the information to fulfil the person's duties and functions in relation to the corporation and provided that the person owes the corporation a duty of confidentiality.
+The information should be given on the basis that restricts its use to the stated purpose and the recipient should recognise the resulting obligations.
+The categories of persons who may receive the information include the following - (a) the corporation's advisers and advisers of other persons involved in the matter in question; - (b) persons with whom the corporation is negotiating, or intends to negotiate, any commercial, financial or investment transaction (including prospective underwriters or placees of the securities of the corporation);

-(e) any government department, statutory or regulatory body or authority (e.g. SFC, Stock Exchange).

-- 63. A corporation should note that the wider the group of recipients of inside information the greater the likelihood of a leak.
-If, during the period in which the corporation has decided to withhold disclosure, any inside information is released from any source, however inadvertent, the Safe Harbour no longer applies and public disclosure by the corporation is required. - 51.64.
+- (c) the corporation's lenders; - (d) the corporation's major shareholders; and - (e) any government department, statutory or regulatory body or authority (e.g. SFC, Stock Exchange). - 68.
+A corporation should note that the wider the group of recipients of inside information the greater the likelihood of a leak.
+If, during the period in which the corporation has decided to withhold disclosure, any inside information is released from any source, however inadvertent, the Safe Harbour no longer applies and public disclosure by the corporation is required. - 69.
 If a corporation has availed itself of any of the Safe Harbours, it should keep under review whether confidentiality of the information has been maintained.
-If confidentiality has been lost, the Safe Harbour no longer applies and the corporation must disclose the inside information as soon as reasonably practicableimmediately.
-The corporation should normally prepare a draft announcement (albeit a holding announcement) to be kept updated ready for publication immediately if it becomes apparent that confidentiality is no longer maintained.
-In addition, the corporation should consider recording the reasons for relying on, and the steps taken in, applying the Safe Harbour and the steps taken in preserving and monitoring the confidentiality which may-would be to the advantage of the corporation if subsequently any such information is required to be provided. - 65.
+If confidentiality has been lost, the Safe Harbour no longer applies and the corporation must disclose the inside information as soon as reasonably practicable.
+The corporation should normally prepare a draft announcement (albeit a holding announcement) to be kept updated ready for publication if it becomes apparent that confidentiality has not been maintained.
+In addition, the corporation should consider recording the reasons for relying on the Safe Harbour and the steps taken in preserving and monitoring confidentiality. - 70.
 Where confidentiality has been lost and hence the Safe Harbour under section 307D(2)(b) falls away, if a corporation proves that it has taken reasonable measures to monitor the confidentiality and that it has made disclosure as soon as reasonably practicable once it becomes aware of the leakage, the corporation shall not be regarded to be in breach of the disclosure requirement.